nwinant/dot-configs/README.md

 Application windows (OSX):

+    NOTE: OSX offer workspace window cycling (Prefs > Keyboard > Shortcuts > Move focus to active or next windows) but in practice this can be flaky.

     Cmd-Tab            : Cycle applications globally
     Cmd-Shift-Tab      : Cycle applications globally (reverse)
     Cmd-Opt-Tab        : Cycle windows in workspace